OpenCTI-Platform/opencti/docs/docs/deployment/troubleshooting.md

 # Troubleshooting

-This page aims to explains the typical errors you can have with your OpenCTI platform.
+This page aims to explain the typical errors you can have with your OpenCTI platform.

 ## Finding the relevant logs

 It is highly recommended to monitor the error logs of the platforms, workers and connectors.
 All the components have log outputs in an understandable JSON format.
-It necessary, it is always possible to increase the log level.
+If necessary, it is always possible to increase the log level.
 In production, it is recommended to have the log level set to `error`.

 ### Platform